 Sleepwalking is experienced by as many as 40 percent of children, usually between ages 3 and 7.

 Snoring occurs when there is a partial blockage in the airway that causes the back of the throat to vibrate, creating the noise we all know.
 About 10 to 12 percent of normal children habitually snore.

 Sleep apnea occurs when snoring is loud and the child is having trouble breathing.
 Symptoms include pauses in breathing during sleep caused by blocked airway passages, which can wake the child up repeatedly.

 Sleep deprivation in children has been linked with potentially serious health issues.
 These can include some of the most pressing illnesses facing American children today.

-- Diabetes: New research presented at an American Diabetes Association conference showed that inadequate sleep may prompt development of insulin resistance, a well-known risk factor for diabetes.
+Diabetes: Research from the American Diabetes Association showed that inadequate sleep may prompt development of insulin resistance, a well-known risk factor for diabetes.

-- ADHD: A University of Michigan study published in the March 2002 issue of Pediatrics discovered that youngsters who often snore or have sleep problems are almost twice as likely to suffer from ADHD as those who sleep well.
+ADHD: Children who often snore or have sleep problems are almost twice as likely to suffer from ADHD as those who sleep well.
 Other research has shown that children who don’t get enough sleep tend to have more problems concentrating during the day.

 What Can Parents Do?

 Talk to your pediatrician if you notice any of the following symptoms: